iamangie/SocialNetwork/README.md

 * ``` npm install ``` to install its dependencies
 * Once the dependencies are installed, you can run ```npm start``` to start the application

+To use and test all SocialNetwork features, you have to login after running this app.
+Enter the test account data using Login Form: Email: free@samuraijs.com; Password: free